-- Fun Fact: I have this thing for awesome remakes and have been keeping a running iTunes playlist of them for over a year now.
+- Fun Fact: I have this thing for awesome remakes and have been keeping a running iTunes playlist for over a year.
 You can check it out here.

 - Tip: If you want to Google this lettering style to find more inspiration, use the search terms “Beveled Sans Serif” or “Faceted Sans Serif.”

 Rainbow Falls Color Palette Piece Five